On the Origin of the World: Summary

 The cosmic authorities were informed that Adam was alive.
 They sent seven archangels to capture Eve, who was speaking with Adam.
 Eve was able to escape the authorities, but they defiled the likeness of her that remained with Adam.
 Eve then bore the children of the cosmic powers.
 The rulers saw Adam and Eve in ignorance and gave them a rule not to eat from the tree of knowledge.
 A wise instructor came and instructed Eve to eat the fruit of the tree, and she did so, along with Adam.
 Their minds opened and they saw their nakedness and their beastly makers.

 The rulers of darkness enter paradise after discovering that Adam and Eve have broken their commandment.
 The rulers curse Adam, Eve, the earth and its fruit.
 They then test Adam's knowledge and, fearing he will become immortal and rule over them, cast him and his wife out of paradise and guard the tree of life with cherubim.
 They become jealous of Adam and attempt to shorten human lifetimes but are unable to do so due to fate.
 Sophia Zoe, in anger over the rulers' cursing of her companions, chases the rulers from their heavens and sends the phoenix to witness their judgment.

 The conclusion discusses the nature of immortal humankind, explaining that the blessed and guileless spirits were sent to the world of destruction by the immortal father to bring about the condemnation of the rulers.
 The Word, or Jesus the Logos, was sent to announce what was unknown and reveal the hidden truth about the seven authorities of chaos.
 Before the end of the age, there will be a great shaking and war among the rulers, which will result in the downfall of the heavens and the powers of chaos.
 The light will cover the darkness, and the glory of the unconceived will fill the eternal realms.
 The perfect ones will return to their home, but the non-perfected ones will remain in the realms of immortals, unable to enter the kingless realm.

+Composition

+On the Origin of the World contains many textual similarities to Hypostasis of the Archons, which is generally considered to be a combination of two sources: an exegesis on Genesis and a revelation dialogue known as the Apocalypse of Norea.
+Hans-Martin Schenke proposes that the Apocalypse was also incorporated into Origin.
+Roel van den Broek suggests both sources were used for both Origin and Hypostasis, but that Origin was later redacted by a Valentinian gnostic editor, leaving it "full of abrupt transitions and internal contradictions".